What is the Family and Medical Leave Act?

-It is indeed comforting to be able to go on leave from a busy job when a close family member is unwell.
-The United States has the Federal Family Medical Leave Act, which gives employees the right to take leave on account of their own medical problems or those of a family member.
+It is comforting to be able to go on leave from a busy job when a close family member is unwell.
+The federal government has the Family Medical Leave Act (FMLA), which gives employees the right to take leave on account of their own medical problems or those of a family member.
 When doing so, the employer protects the employee’s right to return to his/her job or position of equal pay and benefits when the leave is over.
 California also enacted the California Family Rights Act (CFRA), which is part of the Fair Employment and Housing Act (FEHA).
 It gives employees similar family leave rights as the FMLA.
 However, the differences between these laws are important to workers dealing with health issues.

 Both the CFRA and the FMLA cover all public agencies and private companies that employ 50 or more employees for 20 workweeks or more a year.
-Employees may take medical leave for themselves or to take care of their family members if they satisfy the following employment conditions:
+Employees may take medical leave for themselves or to take care of their family members if they meet the following FMLA requirements:

-- The employer must have at least 50 employees within a 75 mile radius of the location where the employee who wants leave works
+- The company must employ at least 50 employees within a 75-mile radius of the location where the employee who wants to take leave works.

-The family members for whose care an employee may take leave under the Act include spouses, parents and children.
+Under the Act, an employee may take leave for the following family members: spouses, parents and children.
 However, children under the age of 18 who work are not eligible for leave to take care of their parents.
 Parents who work also cannot take leave to take care of children who are above 18 years of age.

 Care for children

 Working parents, including the father, are eligible for leave on arrival of a new child.
-This includes child birth, adoption of a child or even taking a child into foster care.
+This includes childbirth, adoption of a child or even taking a child into foster care.
 Some employers may count unpaid FMLA leave as a portion of maternity leave or paternity leave.
 This can be in addition to workers using personal days or short-term disability.

 Generally, an employee is not eligible for pay during family care leave.
-However, if the employee has vacation accrued, it can be used to pay him during the period of family leave.
-If the employee has taken leave on account of his own illness, sick pay can be used to pay him during the period of leave.
-However, sick pay cannot be utilized to pay an employee if he has taken leave to take care of a family member.
+However, if the employee accrued vacation, the employee can use it as pay during the period of family leave.
+If the employee has taken leave on account of his or her own illness, then sick pay can be used as pay during the period of leave.
+However, sick pay cannot be utilized to pay an employee if he or she has taken leave to take care of a family member.

-Employees in California are entitled to family medical leave under both the federal law as well as its California counterpart.
-However, an employee cannot seek benefits under both the Acts; that is the time of leave under both the legislations should run concurrently.
-The employee cannot avail 12 weeks leave under the federal legislations and a further 12 weeks’ leave under the state legislation.
+Employees in California can receive family medical leave under both the federal law as well as California family leave.
+However, an employee cannot seek benefits under both the FMLA and CFRA.
+That means that these leaves must run concurrently and not back to back.
+The employee cannot take 12 weeks leave under FMLA and a further 12 weeks of leave under California legislation.